Broken Arrow High School: Fine arts

 Broken Arrow's competitive marching band, the Pride of Broken Arrow, was the 2006, 2011, 2015, and 2021 Bands of America Grand Nationals champion.
 With their 2021 Grand National Finals performance, they achieved the record for the highest BOA score of all time, with a 98.25.
 As of 2021, the Pride has won 19 consecutive Oklahoma Bandmasters Association State Marching Championships.
 The Pride is the only 3-time winner of the Sudler Shield, awarded by the John Philip Sousa Foundation, winning it in 1999, 2008, and 2015.
 The group was also the subject of the independent film The Pride of Broken Arrow, which chronicled the 2001 season.

 The Broken Arrow indoor percussion ensemble was founded in 2014, and won a national championship in 2016.

-BAHS has two competitive show choirs, the mixed-gender "Tiger Rhythm" and the all-female "Tiger Mystique".
+BAHS has two competitive show choirs, the mixed voice "Tiger Rhythm" and the treble "Tiger Mystique".
 Tiger Rhythm has won championships in Texas, Missouri and Nebraska.